nefro85/kstream-anomaly-detector/README.md

   - Usage of KTable with persisted state.
   - Time-Window based aggregation with state.

-Motivation: hand zone experience with KStream processing.
+Motivation: Hands-on experience with KStream processing.

 ### Key Features:
  - Anomaly reporting into MongoDB: